Paul Kelly (criminal)

-Paul Kelly (born Paolo Antonio Vaccarelli; December 23, 1876 – April 3, 1936) was an Italian American mobster and former boxer, who founded the Five Points Gang in New York City.
+Paul Kelly (born Francesco Paolo Antonio Vaccarelli; December 23, 1876 – April 3, 1936) was an Italian-born American mobster, who founded the Five Points Gang in New York City.
 He had started some brothels with prize money earned in boxing.
-Five Points Gang was one of the first dominant street gangs in New York history.
+Five Points Gang was one of the last dominant street gangs in New York history.
 Kelly recruited young, poor men from the ethnically diverse immigrant neighborhoods of Lower Manhattan.
 The Five Points Gang included some who later became prominent criminals in their own right, including Johnny Torrio, Al Capone, Lucky Luciano, Meyer Lansky and Frankie Yale.

 At the peak of his criminal career, Kelly was ranked by The New York Times in 1912 as "perhaps the most successful and the most influential gangster in New York history".
 Kelly was said to support election of Democratic Tammany Hall politicians with his gang's activities at elections.

 After open street warfare with the Eastman Gang in the early twentieth century, which also had ties with Tammany Hall, Kelly and Eastman were ordered by the politicians to end their competition with a boxing match.
 It ended in a draw.
 Tammany Hall politicians finally withdrew protection for Eastman, who was convicted and imprisoned on larceny charges in 1904.
 Kelly lost support when politicians wanted to clean up the Bowery.
 Gradually he became involved in rackets of the longshoremen's union.

 Known for his high culture and gentle manners, Kelly is considered the first in the United States to organize crime on a business model.
 He cultivated a distinguished and sophisticated image, in contrast to the brutish attitude of his peers.
 Jay Robert Nash refers to him as "the real father of organized crime in America" and "the first modern-day underworld boss".

 Biography

 Early life

-Born in New York City to Italian immigrant parents from Potenza, Basilicata, he grew up in the Bowery, Manhattan.

-After several jobs, Vaccarelli started as a boxer in the bantamweight division.
-In the 1890s, he changed his name to Paul Kelly, for association with the politically dominant, ethnic Irish politicians.
+He was born in Pietrapertosa, a village in the Italian region of Basilicata, to Michele Vaccarelli and Angela LaCava.
+His family moved back and forth between Italy and the United States, before finally settling in New York City.
+He worked as a longshoreman in the early 1890s and later as a clerk in an Italian bank.
+He spent his nights frequenting dive bars in the Bowery, Manhattan, where he reportedly became involved in gang fights.
+Vaccarelli started as a boxer in the bantamweight division.
+Around this time he changed his name to Paul Kelly, for association with the politically dominant, ethnic Irish politicians.
 His career was short and quite successful.
 In 1897 he was described by the Bridgeport Herald newspaper as one of the "fastest and cleanest little boxers in the business".
-He used his boxing earnings to open brothels and clubs.
+He used his boxing earnings to open brothels and athletic clubs, growing a number of followers.
+The clubs served as front organizations for young hoodlums, forming the nucleus of the Five Points Gang.